 The subjects will be assessed as 100% Course mark including a portfolio.
-Communication I will be assessed using continuous assessment.

 Any student on Year One of the extended programme who does not successfully complete the year will be deemed not to be making satisfactory progress and will not be able to register for the Extended Programme again.
+This excludes Cornerstone.
+(This rule is under consideration of the Senate Rules committee, for clarity refer to the department))